alevchuk/minibank/README.md

 Connect via monitor and keyboard.

+The following ~20 steps will need to be typed (not copy and pasted) because we are connected directly without network (not thru another computer).
+Setting up the firewall this way provides a higher level of security.

 1. Setup no-incoming-connections firewall **before connecting to the network!** If you don't add a firewall you'll get hacked:

 Run: